Karla Sofen: Dark Reign

 Karla is sent out by Osborn to help quell the riots in San Francisco along with the other Dark Avengers and H.A.M.M.E.R.
 Outside the Castro Theatre, she takes out Nekra and Frenzy much to the surprise of Karma, Armor, and Bling.
 Later she comes into conflict with Rogue, accusing her of attacking an unconscious H.A.M.M.E.R. agent and viciously attacks her, though Rogue manages to trick her and escape.
 Karla is later informed of Trance's situation by H.A.M.M.E.R. agents and goes to confront her.
 After taking out Gambit and Danger, she gets into another fight with Rogue.
 Trance pulls herself together and attacks Karla.
 Under Rogue's orders, Trance and Gambit manage to successfully take down Karla before teleporting off with Pixie.
 During the final fight on Utopia, Karla takes on Nekra, Frenzy and Bling.
 She comes to Osborn's side telling him if they want to win, they'll have to kill them all but the whole world is watching and if they kill one, they'll have to kill them all and nobody comes back from committing genocide live on TV.

-Alongside the Dark Avengers, Moonstone confronts Molecule Man in his hometown Dinosaur, Colorado, and an Absorbing Man which had harnessed the Cosmic Cube's powers.
+Alongside the Dark Avengers, Sofen confronts Molecule Man in his hometown Dinosaur, Colorado, and an Absorbing Man which had harnessed the Cosmic Cube's powers.

-Moonstone flirts with Bullseye, stating that she thinks Bullseye is a creep but finds "Hawkeye" attractive.
+Karla flirts with Bullseye, stating that she thinks Bullseye is a creep but finds "Hawkeye" attractive.
 Karla is caught having sex with Bullseye in the Avengers Tower meeting room in front of H.A.M.M.E.R. agents.
 This act is perceived as an act of rebellion from Karla against Osborn's rule over the Dark Avengers.
 Norman sends Victoria Hand to deal with the situation.
 Hand confronts Moonstone and Bullseye with a group of H.A.M.M.E.R agents.
 Moonstone disobeys Hand's orders, which prompts Hand to take out an alien weapon to shoot Moonstone, knocking her unconscious.

 She is part of the team when they go look for Noh-Varr in Manhattan, after Sentry found him.

 Prior to the attack on Asgard, Moonstone is approached by Mac Gargan, telling Karla of waking up 'sticky' after dreams and was wondering if she could help Venom.
 At first, she looks disgusted at Gargan's attempts to approach her.
 While this is happening, Daken walks up to her and calls her 'sweetheart'.
 Karla wraps her arm around Gargan's arm and spurns "Wolverine" in the process.